iasebsil83/ZeldaRTP/README.md

  - For the third one, only the hookshot.

  - For the final bass, there is a strategy :
     > First use hookshot                          => He is weakened
     > Then use a bomb                             => He is falling down
-       > And finally, sweep ONE time with your sword => He is loosing 1 heart and standing up
+    > And finally, sweep ONE time with your sword => He is loosing 1 heart and standing up again
 ```

 &nbsp;